Wouldn’t it be great if after adding a new post to your WordPress website or blog, the following took place … all from your post URL:

 Instead of this …

-(Using post name permalinks helps search engines and readers understand what the content is about)
+(Using permalinks helps readers and search engines understand what your post is about)

-“Pretty” URLs, or search engine-friendly URLs, are created by adding one or more ‘tags’ in the Custom Structure field:
+“Pretty” URLs, or SEO-friendly URLs, are created by adding one or more ‘tags’ in the Custom Structure field:

-- %postname% – A sanitized version of your post title.
-For example, if your post title is ”Ten Best Hotels In Cote D’Azur!”, the postname tag will convert this into “ten-best-hotels-in-cote-dazur” (all characters converted to lower case and punctuation marks deleted) in the URL.
+- %postname% – A correctly formatted version of the post title.
+For example, if your post title is ”Ten Best Hotels In Cote D’Azur!”, the postname tag will convert this into “ten-best-hotels-in-cote-dazur” (all letters converted to lower case and removed punctuation symbols) in the URL.
 Tip: You can edit the wording in your post titles in the post slug field on the Add/Edit Post/Page screens.

 - %author% – A sanitized version of the author name.